-Princess Mako's news conference to take place at Tokyo hotel rather than imperial agency's facility
+Princess Mako's boyfriend to meet her parents ahead of marriage

+Komuro's return to Japan for the first time in about three years caused a media frenzy, with his new ponytail hairstyle and demeanor, such as keeping silent in front of the press, hitting the headlines.

+The 29-year-old princess — the eldest daughter of Crown Prince Akishino and Crown Princess Kiko — and Komuro are set to marry on Oct.
+26 without traditional wedding ceremonies, amid public unease over the marriage due to the financial dispute involving money spent on his education.

-The Oct.
-26 news conference by Princess Mako and Kei Komuro following their marriage will be held at a Tokyo hotel, the Imperial Household Agency said Friday.
+They will hold a news conference on the day following their marriage at a Tokyo hotel, the agency said.

 The news conference will be attended by members of the press club at the agency and representatives from the Japan Magazine Publishers Association and the Foreign Correspondents' Club of Japan.